andongfan/mlscript/doc/mls-codebase-doc.md

 The corresponding files are:

 - `NewLexer.scala` contains the lexer class.
-- `Token.scala` contains token data types.
+- `Token.scala` contains the token data types.

 ### Parsing